jqphu/blog/data/blog/ethereum-name-server.md

 date: 2021-07-03 12:18:30
 layout: PostLayout
 tags: ['web3', 'etehreum', 'ens']
+summary: "WTF is an ethereum name server?
+Learning about it and creating my own!"
 ---

 I spent the last day just dabbling in Ethereum claiming the domain name `jqphu.eth`.
 To make this